 Vegetarian and non-vegetarian are not scientific categories.
 In the current politically and ideologically charged environment of India, specifically in State of Uttar Pradesh, even somewhat sensitive researchers would have been conscious of the ethical pitfalls and dangers of this kind of a nutritionally irrelevant discourse.
 Predictably, the projected ‘results’ show up the confusions and contradictions.

 This study shows that only 8% of self-reported non-vegetarian women consumed flesh foods and only 4.2% consumed eggs.
 Although, this is not representative of meat eating statistics of the rural population in India, the authors make no attempt to explain this glaring inconsistency.
 The finding that ‘non-vegetarians are not eating enough animal foods’ should disturb anyone concerned about nutrition.
-Instead of being concerned about this important finding which highlights that only 8% of non-vegetarians actually get to eat some meat, the authors turn the findings on its head and try to appear on the right side of the political dispensation by projecting that vegetarians have more food diversity.
+Instead of being concerned about this important finding which highlights that only 8% of non-vegetarians actually get to eat some meat, the authors turn the findings on its head and try to appear on the right side of the political dispensation by projecting that vegetarians have more food diversity

 Animal proteins are important for iron absorption and animal foods are a good source of Vitamin B12, Vitamin A and Riboflavin, in addition fish is a rich source of N3 fatty acids.
 These nutrients are especially vital during pregnancy because over 60-80 of pregnant women are known to be anaemic with multiple nutrient deficiencies.